🧠 Second Brain

 Stoic

-Last updated Feb 9, 2024
+Last updated Aug 24, 2024

-it’s a philosophy designed to make us more resilient, happier, more virtuous and wiser–and as a result, better people, better parents and better professionals.
+it’s a Philosophy designed to make us more resilient, happier, more virtuous and wiser–and as a result, better people, better parents and better professionals.
 Sounds a bit utopic?
 Maybe it is, but it helped me early in my personal life and career.
 I first heard of it by, again, Tim Ferriss and all his guests reading it.
 Famous leaders have been practising and shaping it, such as Marcus Aurelius, the emperor of Rome, Theodore RooseveltEpictetusSeneca, to name a few.

 philosophy as medicine for the soul